-The Possession, Manufacture, or Distribution of Certain Instruments Used to Commit Retail Theft crime in the state of Texas gave police the right to arrest you if they believe you used a shielding or deactivation device, or sold, offered to sell, or manufactured a deactivation device with the intent to commit theft.
+The Texas Possession, Manufacture, or Distribution of Certain Instruments Used to Commit Retail Theft law gives police the right to arrest you if they believe you used a shielding or deactivation device, or sold, offered to sell, or manufactured a deactivation device with the intent to commit theft.

 - What is the current Texas law about Possession, Manufacture, or Distribution of Certain Instruments Used to Commit Retail Theft?